Appendix I: Identifying the Scholarly Literature

 Supplement

 In Chapter Three of the book, I talked in a general way about how to get a sense for what a particular area of scholarship is like.
 In this appendix, I’ll discuss some specific sources of bibliographical information and I’ll talk a bit about how some of them can be used.
 Anyone can use this website, but it will be especially useful for people connected with UCLA.
 The call numbers are for books in the UCLA library, and some of the links work only from UCLA computers.
-Since websites die and are redesigned all the time, and since URLs are also always changing, this appendix will be updated about once a year.
+But if you can’t get those links to work, you can often get access to those sources by going through a library website which you do have access to.
+Since websites die and are redesigned all the time, and since URLs are also always changing, I have been updating this appendix about once a year.
+But this will probably be the final update.

 Contents of this page: